 Frequently using your headphones at unsafe volumes can cause both hearing loss and tinnitus.

 People with hearing impairment are twice as likely to have tinnitus compared to those with typical hearing.
 This study by Oosterloo et al. also confirmed that while hearing loss is age-dependent, tinnitus is not.
 According to those researchers, age alone doesn’t increase your risk for tinnitus, possibly because the hearing loss develops gradually.
 Rather, tinnitus appears to be a more likely side effect when hearing loss happens suddenly and the brain poorly adapts to the abrupt lack of input.

 We already established that headphones don’t cause tinnitus, unless you turn up the volume too much.
-The same is true for active noise cancelling (ANC) headphones; the technology as such doesn’t cause tinnitus.
+The same is true for active noise canceling (ANC) headphones; the technology as such doesn’t cause tinnitus.

-But many people wonder whether noise cancelling headphones can actually help their tinnitus.
+But many people wonder whether noise canceling headphones can actually help their tinnitus.
 That’s a different question entirely, and the answer is maybe.

-Active noise cancelling isn’t to be confused with passive isolation, something that all headphones and earphones (save for a select few) have to some degree since they cover or plug up your ears.
-Noise cancelling, on the other hand, requires battery power to literally cancel out external noise with sound.
+Active noise canceling isn’t to be confused with passive isolation, something that all headphones and earphones (save for a select few) have to some degree since they cover or plug up your ears.
+Noise canceling, on the other hand, requires battery power to literally cancel out external noise with sound.

-How can noise cancelling headphones help with tinnitus?
+How can noise canceling headphones help with tinnitus?

 What are safe volume levels?